Selecting Work for Assessment

 4. Presenting your selection – you can present your selection in a number of different ways.
 For example, as a series of numbered files in a folder, collected together into a digital portfolio, such as a PDF document, or as a slide show.
 Identify the most achievable way of presenting your selection together and in line with the guidelines.

-5. Reflecting on the process – keep a note of your selection process in your learning log, as you may want to refer back to this in your reflective evaluation.
+5. Reflecting on the process – keep a note of your selection process in your learning log, as you may want to refer back to this in your reflective presentation/evaluation.

-Depending on your course units assignments or projects, you may have been asked to produce a critical review, essay, or other written reports as part of your assessment requirements.
+Depending on your unit's assignments or projects, you may have been asked to produce a critical review, essay, or other written reports as part of your assessment requirements.

 1. Do you need to submit a critical review?
-Please check the Learning outcomes & subject specific guidance.
+Please check your specific assessment requirements in either the assessment section of your unit for Teach-in units, or in the Teach-out Unit Learning Outcomes & Discipline Specific Guidance in the Understanding Assessment section, to identify if you're required to submit a critical review.
 If you do, please continue with the following steps.

 2. Check your word count and spelling.
 If you have not done so already, check the spelling and word count in your document using your software.

 3. Check your use of Harvard Referencing.
 You should cite any research you have undertaken through secondary sources using the Harvard referencing system.
 The system can be applied to books, quotations, images, films and any other work you wish to reference.
 Through written citations it helps to locate work and prevents any accidental plagiarism.
-To find out how to use Harvard, please visit The Library page on OCA Learn, and the Library Help and Support section.
+To find out how to use Harvard Referencing, please visit The OCA Library.

 4. Documenting your work.
 You can choose to either type up your Critical Review using the available Google Drive tools (Gdocs) or otherwise submit a Microsoft Word docx file.
 You can obtain MS Office 365 applications, including MS Word, by registering as a student user on the Office 365 Education site.

-5. Submitting work for plagiarism checks.
-All extended written work - this will be particular assignments such as critical reviews / essays (and all final assignment pieces for creative writing assessments) must be submitted for plagiarism checks by the submission deadline.
-Please prepare your files in either Word or PDF formats (see the Plagiarism checks subchapter for full details).
+5. Submitting work in a suitable format for plagiarism checks.
+All extended written work - this will be particular assignments such as critical reviews / essays (and all final assignment pieces for creative writing assessments) - must be checked for plagiarism by the OCA Assessment Team.
+Please prepare your files in either Word or PDF formats to support these checks - links to extended written work in blog entries or other platforms will not be acceptable.

 A reflective presentation or evaluation is an opportunity to reflect on your experiences of the unit as a whole, identify your key learning, and to help frame your assessment submission.
 The format of the presentation can take a number of forms, as described by the following students.